 The limbic system is a group of specific brain structures associated with memory and emotional behaviors.
 In 1978, French anatomist Paul Broca first coined the term “limbic lobe” to describe the part of the cerebral cortex that forms a limbus, the Latin word for "rim", around the corpus callosum - the large fiber bundle connecting the cortices of two cerebral hemispheres.

 Two vital structures of this region are the cingulate gyrus and parahippocampal gyrus.
 However, the involvement of this specific brain region in controlling emotional behaviors was first described by the American physician, James Papez, in 1937.

-He proposed a brain circuit, known as the Papez circuit, which showed that the hypothalamus and cingulate gyrus are interlinked to the anterior nucleus of the thalamus through the projections from the mammillary bodies, a part of posterior hypothalamus.
+He proposed a brain circuit, known as the Papez circuit, which showed that the hypothalamus and cingulate gyrus are interlinked to the anterior nucleus of the thalamus through the projections from the mammillary bodies, a part of the posterior hypothalamus.
 The anterior nucleus of the thalamus subsequently projects to the cingulate gyrus, which further projects to the hippocampus.
-Finally, the hippocampus projects back to the hypothalamus via the fornix, which is a large fibre bundle connecting the hypothalamus and hippocampus.
+Finally, the hippocampus projects back to the hypothalamus via the fornix, which is a large fiber bundle connecting the hypothalamus and hippocampus.

-Afterwards in 1952, another American physician and neuroscientist, Paul D. MacLean, first introduced the term “limbic system” to portray the entire neural hub for emotion.
+Afterward in 1952, another American physician and neuroscientist, Paul D. MacLean, first introduced the term “limbic system” to portray the entire neural hub for emotion.